FranckCo/COSMOS-Website/2024/work/call-for-contributions.md

 ## Submission Guidelines

-The submissions must be written in English using the Springer style (LNCS/CCIS one-column page format) and submitted non-anonymously in PDF via EasyChair.
-We invite the submission of original research results and proposed research directions related to the focus areas of the conference, in one of the three categories given below:
+We invite the submission of original results related to the focus areas of the conference in one of the three categories given below:

 - Full papers (up to 15 pages)
 - Short papers (6-8 pages)
 - Posters and demos (up to 4 pages)

-Please note that HTML+RDFa contributions are also welcome as long as the layout complies with the LNCS style.

-All proposed papers must be submitted using the easychair conference management system at https://easychair.org/conferences/?conf=cosmos2024.
+All submissions must be written in English and submitted non-anonymously using the EasyChair conference management system at https://easychair.org/conferences/?conf=cosmos2024.

-All submitted papers will be subject to a peer-review process.
+All submitted papers will be subject to a peer-review process and evaluated according to their originality, technical content, style, clarity, and relevance to the conference.
 At least one co-author of each accepted paper is required to register to COSMOS and present the paper.

+The conference proceedings shall be submitted to CEUR-WS.org for online publication.
+Contribution authors should refer to instructions at https://ceur-ws.org/HOWTOSUBMIT.html to see what this implies.
+In particular, all contributions must be formatted according to the CEUR-ART style for writing papers to be published with CEUR-WS.
+Style files and templates are available online: http://ceur-ws.org/Vol-XXX/CEURART.zip.
+The format adopted by COSMOS 2024 is: 1-column style.

-## Scientific Committee (to be extended)
+## Scientific Committee

 - George Alter (University of Michigan)
+- InKyung Choi (UNECE)
 - Stephane Crête (Statistics Canada)
-- InKyung Choi (UNECE)
 - Trygve Falch (SSB)
 - Luis Gonzales (UNSD)
 - Arofan Gregory (CODATA)